digitalreplica/git-notes/README.md

 That's all you need to effectively use the git-notes system.

 # Advanced topics
-Once comfortable taking notes, look at [advanced topics](advanced-topics.md) for additional ways to share, protect and organize notes.
+Once comfortable taking notes, see [advanced topics](advanced-topics.md) for additional ways to share, protect and organize notes.

 # Resources
 Here are other resources and note taking systems that may be helpful.